costs-to-expect/api/README.md

 ## Routes

-Current API Routes, for fields and parameters, check the OPTIONS request.
+Current API Routes, for fields and parameters, check the OPTIONS request for each endpoint.

 | HTTP Verb | Route |
 | :--- | :--- |